Donders-Institute/hpc-utility/README.md

 $ VERSION={RELEASE_NUMBER} make github_release
 ```

-where the `{RELEASE_NUMBER}` is the release number to be created on this repository's [release page](https://github.com/Donders-Institute/hpc-cluster-tools/releases).
+where the `{RELEASE_NUMBER}` is the new release number to be created on this repository's [release page](https://github.com/Donders-Institute/hpc-cluster-tools/releases).
 It cannot be an existing release number.

 ## Contribute to the code